RiS3-Lab/D-Box/README.md

-The security design issues of the FreeRTOS Kernel, described in this paper, were responsibly reported to FreeRTOS developers (AWS Amazon).
+The security design issues of the FreeRTOS Kernel, described in this paper, were responsibly reported to FreeRTOS developers (Amazon AWS).
 Check the official Amazon Security update on the following link: https://www.freertos.org/security/security_updates.html